thequietlife/book-notes/README.md

-### Just keeping some notes from books I am reading and learning from
+### Notes from books I am reading and learning from